thomasvincent/aws-ssm-automation-scripts/README.md

     - `InstanceIds`: List of EC2 instance IDs to patch
     - `RebootOption`: Whether to reboot instances after patching
     - `PatchSeverity`: The severity level of patches to apply
     - `AutomationAssumeRole`: (Optional) The ARN of the automation role

+### CDN Management

+- **`cloudfront_distribution_management.yaml`**: Manages AWS CloudFront distributions, including creation, update, invalidation and security configuration.
+  - Parameters:
+    - `Operation`: The operation to perform (Create, Update, Invalidate, EnableLogging, DisableLogging, UpdateSecurityConfig, GetDistributionConfig)
+    - `DistributionId`: The ID of an existing CloudFront distribution
+    - `OriginDomainName`: The origin domain name for the distribution
+    - `OriginPath`: The origin path for the distribution
+    - `DefaultCacheBehavior`: Default cache behavior configuration
+    - `CacheBehaviors`: Map of path patterns to cache behaviors
+    - `ViewerCertificateConfig`: Viewer certificate configuration
+    - `LoggingConfig`: Logging configuration
+    - `PathsToInvalidate`: List of paths to invalidate
+    - `SecurityPolicyConfig`: Security policy configuration
+    - `AlternateDomainNames`: List of CNAME aliases to associate
+    - `Tags`: Tags for the CloudFront distribution
+    - `AutomationAssumeRole`: (Optional) The ARN of the automation role

 ### Resource Management